euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Documentation/updating.md

     shouldn't make any difference.
 However, this is a good time to update to the latest versions of native code such as new Kotlin language plugins and AndroidX libraries.

+    First, check for changes highlighted in the project build.gradle file.

     There are two base applications, `baseJava` and `baseKotlin`.
 Check for changes highlighted in the build.gradle file of each.
 Run both on a